Nullh/nullh.github.io/character-creation/step-by-step.md

 ## Step 3 - Select Attributes

 On a 1 for 1 basis spend the attribute points for your attribute priority.
-All charcters begin with a 1 in every attribute listed in their metatype except Edge, so you begin with 1's in Body, Agility, Reaction, Strength, Willpower, Logic, Intuition and Charisma.
+All characters begin with a 1 in every attribute listed in their metatype except Edge, so you begin with 1's in Body, Agility, Reaction, Strength, Willpower, Logic, Intuition and Charisma.

 Attributes must be within the range for your metatype.